Tatteln: History

-Recorded as early as 1801 in Denmark as Frantsfuus-Spillet, the rules of Tatteln were first published in Austria in 1829 and, as Tattelnspiel, in Germany in 1830.
+Recorded as early as 1801 in Hamburg, as well as in Denmark as Frantsfuus-Spillet, the rules of Tatteln were also published in Austria in 1829 and, as Tattelnspiel, in Germany in 1830.
 According to the Oeconomische Encyclopädie, by 1858 it had become "a very popular game in Austria, although it bears no originality, being a combination of the well-known game of Piquet and the archaic game of Mariage, nevertheless it has received acclaim; it is harder than the latter [Mariage], but easier than the former [Piquet]."

 The game does not seem to have survived the 19th century, its rules being last recorded by Ulmann in 1890, who calls it Franzefuß, but also acknowledges that it is known as Tatteln, Därdechen or Därde.
 Modern descendants of this game include Austrian Tartl and the related Hungarian game of Tartli.
+As Tärtele, however, the game remained popular in Alsace until World War II.

 Rules

 Cards

 The game is played with a 36-card, French-suited pack.
 The ranking of the cards, from highest to lowest, together with their values in card points, is shown in the following table:

 In this game, only the card points within the tricks count; the number of tricks won is irrelevant.
 Only the last trick deviates from the rule, because even if it contains no counters, it scores 10 points.